Salvatore Catalanotte

-Background and Family
+Background and family

-Birth, Marriage and Children
+Birth, marriage and children

 Salvatore (Samuel, Sam) Catalanotte was born in Alcamo, Trapani, Sicily on 15 February 1893.
 It is unclear whether Catalanotte's full name was Salvatore or Samuel as he has Salvatore written on his immigration and Samuel crossed off.
 However, he was known as Sam "singing in the night" Catalanotte.
 According to his marriage records he was the son of Mariano and Angelina Catalanotte who lived in Italy.
 In his immigration records, he reports having black hair and blue eyes and he was 5 foot 3 inches, weighing 142 pounds.
 When he lived in Detroit, his residence was at 2942 Leland Street, Detroit, later in life, he resided at 303 Rivard Boulevard, Grosse Pointe Park.
 Sam's occupation on records was a baker.
 He married Frances (Francesca) Sabitina when he was 26 years old and she was only 17.
 They married on April 4, 1922.
-According to his naturalization records in September 1927, Sam and Frances had two children, Mario and Angela, who were both born in Detroit.
-Mario was born on January 22, 1923, and Angela was born on April 26, 1925.
-Angela went on to become a typist and marry Leonard Nowark in 1949.
-There is little information to be found about Mario.
+According to his naturalization records in September 1927, Sam and Frances had two children, daughters, Virginia Betsy Catalanotte Palazzolo 1921-2013 and Rose “Rosalia” Barresi 1922-2020.
+Daughters both buried at Resurrection Cemetery in Clinton Township of Macomb County, Michigan, while mother and father are both buried at: Mount Olivet Cemetery - Detroit, Wayne Michigan.